interlay/interlay.github.io/docs/interlay/tokenomics.md

   - 10% as first crowdloan paradrop;
   - 25% to the on-chain Treasury;
   - 5% to stake-to-vote staking rewards.
-* 20% to the Interlay team & early backers who funded the development of the protocol - subject to a 1-year cliff followed by 1-year linear vesting.
+* 20% to the Interlay team & early backers who funded the development of the protocol - subject to a 48-week cliff followed by 144 weeks of linear vesting.
 * 10% to a Foundation reserve, to be used for funding ecosystem growth and future development.

 Starting in year 5, the community receives 100% of newly minted INTR as part of the 2% annual inflation.

-*For a detailed breakdown and explanation of the INTR distribution, check out the [token economy whitepaper released by Interlay Labs](https://raw.githubusercontent.com/interlay/whitepapers/master/Interlay_Token_Economy.pdf)*
+*For a detailed breakdown and explanation of the INTR distribution, check out the [token economy whitepaper released by Interlay Labs](https://github.com/interlay/whitepapers)*

 ## Emission and Vesting Schedules